app-academy-exercises-jb/YASC/SCHEMA.md

 `created_at` | datetime | not null
 `updated_at` | datetime | not null

-	has_many :members, as: :membershipable
-	has_many :users, through: :members
-	belongs_to :users, as: :author
+	belongs_to :user, as: :author
+	belongs_to :channel

 ## memberships